elsasserlab/minute/README.md

 (“dry run”).

+## Configuration files

+The configuration files `experiment.tsv`, `controls.tsv` and `config.yaml`
+need to be placed in the `myexperiment/` directory.
+Use the provided example files as templates and adjust as needed.

-## The experiment.tsv file
+### The experiment.tsv file

 `experiment.tsv` is a text file in tab-separated value format describing the sequenced libraries, one row per library.
-It needs to be placed in the `myexperiment/` directory.

 The columns are: